moby/moby/docs/man/docker-run.1.md

    Automatically remove the container when it exits (incompatible with -d).
 The default is *false*.

 **--sig-proxy**=*true*|*false*
-   Proxy received signals to the process (even in non-TTY mode).
-SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
-The default is *true*.
+   Proxy all received signals to the process (even in non-TTY mode).
+In TTY mode, SIGTSTP, SIGTTIN, SIGTTOU, and SIGINT are not proxied.
+SIGCHLD, SIGKILL, and SIGSTOP are never proxied.

 **-t**, **--tty**=*true*|*false*
    When set to true Docker can allocate a pseudo-tty and attach to the standard